finos/common-domain-model/documentation/source/documentation.rst

 Message Information
 """""""""""""""""""

-The ``messageInformation`` attribute is an encapsulated object that defines details for delivery of the message containing the workflow stps.
+The ``messageInformation`` attribute defines details for delivery of the message containing the workflow steps.

 .. code-block:: Haske